a7medkhaled/landing-page/README.md

 ## Usage

-add any section in the html then save you will find the menu manipulated dynamically
+add any section in the HTML then save you will find the menu manipulated dynamically

 ## APIS